 As you age, the lenses in your eyes become less flexible, less transparent and thicker.
-Aging-related changes to the lens cause tissues to break down and to clump together, clouding small areas of the lens.
+Age-related changes cause tissues within the lens to break down and clump together, clouding small areas within the lens.
 As the cataract continues to develop, the clouding becomes denser and involves a greater part of the lens.

 Types of cataracts

 Cataracts that affect the center of the lens (nuclear cataracts).
 A nuclear cataract may at first cause you to become more nearsighted or even experience a temporary improvement in your reading vision.
 But with time, the lens gradually turns more densely yellow and further clouds your vision.